stripe/connect-js/README.md

 The [Connect.js library](https://stripe.com/docs/connect/get-started-connect-embedded-components) and its supporting API allows you to add connected account dashboard functionality to your website.
 This NPM package contains initialization logic for Connect embedded components along with related types.

+Calling `loadConnect` always loads the latest version of Connect.js, regardless of which version of `@stripe/connect-js` you use.
+Updates for this package only impact tooling around the `loadConnect` helper itself and the TypeScript type definitions provided for Connect.js.
+Updates do not affect runtime availability of features of Connect.js.

 Note: Connect embedded components is currently still in beta.
 Please [contact us](https://stripe.com/docs/connect/get-started-connect-embedded-components#access) to request beta access.

 ## Installation